On Sunday, December 5, 2010, I had the pleasure of hiking through the

 Valley Access Map

-(a larger access map is here)
+(a more detailed access map in Japanese is here)

 Finally, I'd be remiss not to mention the numerous hot springs